 To be aware that there is a variety of factors which impinge on people’s assessment of risk.

 That risk assessment is central to many of the decisions raised by science in contemporary society.

-whilst the application of science and technology
+whilst the application of science and technology has made

 people, there has been a set of unintended outcomes as